 Regular readers will have been anticipating that a market visit would be on my list.
 I love markets everywhere I go, and certainly Paris is no exception.
 Every neighbourhood in Paris has its own local market, so regardless of where you are staying on your first trip to Paris, ask for “your local” at your hotel.
 My two personal favorite Paris markets are the organic market on Boulevard Raspail in the 6th, and the charming street market on rue Cler.

 Other good market options are the cute Marche Enfants Rouge over in the Marais, or the rue Moufftard street market in Saint Germain.

-If you are feeling adventurous on your first trip to Paris, I also thoroughly recommend the Marche Barbès in the gritty and very untouristy 18th.
+If you are feeling adventurous on your first trip to Paris, I also thoroughly recommend the Marche Barbès in a gritty and very untouristy part of the 18th.